Attack on Richard Nixon's motorcade: Significance

-Pathé News, at the time, described the assault as "the most violent attack ever perpetrated on a high American official while on foreign soil".

-Various sources describe the attack as one that nearly led to Nixon's death and, though it is generally agreed he acted with remarkable composure throughout, the incident had a lasting impact on him.
+Pathé News described the assault as "the most violent attack ever perpetrated on a high American official while on foreign soil".
+Contemporary and later sources described the attack as one that nearly led to Nixon's death and, though it is generally agreed he acted with remarkable composure throughout, the incident had a lasting impact on him.
 In his first book, Six Crises, Nixon wrote of the experience as one of the titular crises with great impact on his life.

 Every year on the anniversary of the attack, Nixon would "privately celebrate" with Vernon Walters.
 Nixon would favor Walters for the rest of his career, eventually appointing him Deputy Director of Central Intelligence.
 On the eve of Walters' retirement from government service, in 1991, Nixon explained his longtime patronage of the general, writing him that "you and I have faced death together and that gives us a special bond".

 The hardening of Nixon's attitude toward Latin America, which he came to "equate with violence and irrationality", has been attributed to his experience of the attack.
 Some believe this change of mood foreshadowed his subsequent support for covert U.S. actions directed in support of dictatorial regimes in the region.
 In fact, he would later privately list several nations whose populations, he believed, were too immature for democratic government and would be better administered by authoritarian regimes, specifically citing France, Italy, and all of Latin America "except for Colombia".

 The incident has been credited with first making American policymakers aware of growing popular resentment to U.S. policies in Latin America.
 By the end of 1958, the U.S. National Security Council would list "yankeephobia" as a key challenge to U.S. interests in Latin America.

+In literature

+The attack on Richard Nixon's motorcade is extensively referenced in Paul Auster's novel 4 3 2 1.
+The book's protagonist, a school boy in 1958, hears of the incident and talks about it with a politically radical uncle.
+Afterwards, he writes an article for his school newspaper entitled "Fracas in Caracas", where he states that the attack on Nixon resulted from Latin Americans' resentment of their domination and exploitation by the United States.
+This nearly leads to his being expelled by an angry school principal, accusing him of being "a youthful Communist agitator".